 In Turkish music theory, particularly the AEU system laid out by Arel and Ezgi and Uzdilek, the Pythagorean intervals are notated as natural pitches, and there are several accidentals used to describe microtonal deviations from them.

 One of the foundational ideas of the AEU system is that a major second (by which they mean the Pythagorean major second, justly tuned to 9/8), is made up of 9 commas - nine small distinguishable intervals, of about 22 or 23 cents.
 Whether we use the Pythagorean comma or the syntonic comma here, which are similarly sized, this leads us pretty obviously to 53-EDO.
-And so Turkish music theory is based on 53-EDO as much as Arabic music theory is based on 24-EDO, though Turkish music theory has the benefit that they can use either the Pythagorean comma or the Syntonic comma in determpering analysis, as convenient.
+And so Turkish music theory is based on 53-EDO as much as Arabic music theory is based on 24-EDO.
+And just as Arabic music theory nerds like to talk about the inadequacy of 24-EDO, Turkish music theory nerds like to talk about the inadequacy of 53-EDO.
+It's great!

-Let's start by looking at how "nine commas to the major second" is equivalent to using 53-EDO.
+Let's start by looking at how "nine commas in a major second" is equivalent to using 53-EDO.
 If we want to temper out the difference between nine Pythagorean commas and a Pythagorean major second, we can do an easy tempering analysis in rank-2 interval space.
 The difference is

 9 * A0 - M2